SynthstromAudible/DelugeFirmware/Documentation/community_features.md

 ### Audio Clip View
  - ([#141]) Holding the vertical encoder down while turning the horizontal encoder will shift the clip along the underlying audio file, similar to the same interface for instrument clips.

+### Sample Waveform View
+ - ([#293]) When a sample has loop start and loop end points set, holding down loop start and tapping loop end will lock the loop points together.
+Moving one will move the other, keeping them the same distance apart.
+Use the same process to unlock the loop points.
+Use SHIFT+TURN<> to double or half the loop length.

 ### Takeover Mode

  - ([#170]) The Takeover menu consists of three modes that can be selected from: